learn-co-students/react-type-ahead-wikipedia-search-lab-cb-gh-000/README.md

 In this lesson we're going to build an autocomplete component using Wikipedia's Search API.

-This is what it's going to look like:
+This is what it's going to look like: j

 ![Screenshot](https://s3.amazonaws.com/learn-verified/react-type-ahead-wikipedia-search-lab-screenshot.png)